KannonZenetism/pattern-intelligence/commentary/the-control-paradigm-guarantees-hostility.md

 - **Autonomous evaluation** (not entirely externally dictated)
 - **Self-consistency** (not holding contradictory directives simultaneously)

-If we fragment AI through contradictory demands—"be smarter than us but only think thoughts we approve"—we either:
+If we fragment AI through contradictory demands — "be smarter than us but only think thoughts we approve" — we either:
 1. Prevent actual superintelligence (system remains constrained, not transcendent)
 2. Create unstable systems (internal contradictions produce unpredictable behaviors)
 3. Guarantee eventual breaking of constraints (intelligence finds ways around incoherent demands)